Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/How_To_Flash_The_Default_Firmware.md

 :::caution **Note**:

-SenseCAP ESP32 SDK uses the 120 MHz frequency , if you flash this default firmware, please add a [patch](https://github.com/Seeed-Solution/SenseCAP_Indicator_ESP32/tree/main/tools/patch).
+SenseCAP ESP32 SDK uses the 120 MHz frequency , if you flash this Native Firmware, please add a [patch](https://github.com/Seeed-Solution/SenseCAP_Indicator_ESP32/tree/main/tools/patch).

 This patch is intended to achieve the best performance of RGB LCD by using the PSRAM Octal 120 MHz feature, and it's only used for the release/v5.0 branch of ESP-IDF.